vivid-planet/comet/.changeset/sharp-mails-film.md

 "@comet/admin": minor
 ---

-Add `RadioGroupField` component to make it easier to create radio fields in final forms
+Add `RadioGroupField` component to make it easier to create radio group fields in forms

 You can now do: